Does Marijuana Use Affect Your Life Insurance Premium?

 Over the past few years, things have really gone to pot.
 We mean that literally: California became the first state to legalize medical marijuana in 1996, and Colorado and Washington jointly (cough) legalized recreational weed in 2012.
 In 2014, the Rohrabacher-Farr Amendment forbade the Justice Department from spending money on interfering in the use of medicinal marijuana where states allow it.

 Today, the country has a state-by-state patchwork of laws and policies, with marijuana remaining illegal at the federal level.
 Support for legalizing pot recently reached an all-time high (cough, again), with 88% of respondents approving of it in a recent Pew Research Center survey.

 Which brings us, of course, to life insurance.
-If you use marijuana for medicinal or recreational purposes, it might affect your application and/or your policy.
+If you use marijuana for medicinal or recreational purposes, it might affect your term life insurance application and/or your policy.
 We can see you have a few questions.
 So, here are a few answers.

 I use marijuana for pleasure.
 Do I need to disclose that?
 Why (or why not)?

-Interestingly, how you use it might affect your rate more than whether you use it.
-According to PBS, 29 percent of insurers classify marijuana users as nonsmokers, potentially allowing you to qualify for a nonsmoker rate, which is typically lower.
+Interestingly, how you use it might determine whether you pay a higher premium more than whether you you use it.
+According to PBS, 29 percent of insurers classify marijuana users as nonsmokers, potentially allowing you to qualify for a nonsmoker rate, which is typically lower than the rate paid by someone who is regularly smoking marijuana.
 This might depend on how often you consume marijuana, too.

 And get this: Not so long ago, disclosing marijuana use might have disqualified you for coverage altogether.
 However, for the most part, those days are behind us.